 It’s a lot easier for him to change when he sees that his behavior is hurting your relationship.
 After all, he loves you and he also wants to save your relationship.

 And it’s also easier for him to change when you make him see how important it is for him to change.

 Hopefully, by now you’ve got a better idea of how to handle your husband’s defensive behavior.

 Keep in mind that regardless of which strategy you use, if you continue to show him that you trust him and that he means a lot to you, then he’ll be more likely to change his mind and start acting in a more loving way.

 But if you’re still unsure of how to go about resolving your marriage issues, I’d recommend checking out this excellent video by marriage expert Brad Browning.

-As I mentioned above, he’s worked with thousands of couples to help them reconcile their differences.
+He’s worked with thousands of couples to help them reconcile their differences.